RecallGraph/docs.recallgraph.tech/working-with-recallgraph/guide/persisting-documents/create.md

 }
 ```

-Next click on the `EXECUTE` button and see the result.
+Next click on the `Execute` button and see the result.
 We should see a response similar to:

 ![201: The department vertex was successfully created.](../../../.gitbook/assets/image%20%281%29.png)